Recreation & Wellness for Everybody

 Outdoors for everybody

 • Group Exercise meets participants where they are at!
-We offer classes at both the Allendale and downtown campus locations.
 Beginners are welcome and encouraged.

-• We also have UFit, which is a FREE program for students!
-It allows you to meet with a Fitness Specialist to design a custom fitness program just for you using the equipment/space you have access to.
+• We also have UFit, a FREE program for students!
+It allows you to meet with a Fitness Specialist to design a custom fitness program just for you.

 • Personal Training is available in-person or virtually.
-It is a customized exercise program tailored to meet your needs while using equipment you have access to.
-For details on sessions and costs visit the fitness services page.
+It is a customized exercise program tailored to meet your needs.

-All of Wellness services are free and available to all students!
+All wellness services are free and available to all students!

 • We offer free safer sex supplies and STI testing on campus.